Albert0i/Redis-Stack-Tutorial/README.md

 HSET books:4 title "The Brothers Karamazov" rating 9  author "Fyodor Dostoyevsky" blurb "The first part the an unfinished story.
 (1/3)"
 ```

-But there is a catch, you can't have numberic, boolean, array field and embedded object.
-This greatly impedes the usability.
-To store real JSON object, you need RedisJSON module installed.
+But there is a catch, you can't have numeric, boolean, array field and embedded object, which greatly impedes its usability.
+To store real JSON object, you need *RedisJSON* module installed.
 ```
 JSON.SET inventory:12345 $ '{
         "name": "Noise-cancelling Bluetooth headphones",